mootools/mootools-core/Docs/Utilities/Group.md

 Group Method: addEvent {#Group:addEvent}
 ----------------------------------------

-Adds an event to the stack of events of the Class instances.
+Adds an Event to the stack of Events of the Class instances.

 ###	Syntax: